joshsj/joshsj.github.io/source/_posts/lists.md

 of {% math T %} in bytes and {% math X %} is its starting memory address, an item at index {% math I %} is at address {% math X+BI %}.

-{% caption_img array.png "Pointer Arithmetic" https://stepik.org/lesson/28868/step/1 %}
+{% caption_img array.png "Example of pointer arithmetic." https://stepik.org/lesson/28868/step/1 %}

 This means they have _random access_ --- all elements can be accessed in constant time ({% bigo 1 %}).